The Class Actions Law Review: Norway

 The Civil Procedure Act recognises two different forms of class action:

-- opt-in class action: anyone who falls within the scope of the class as defined by the court in its approval of the class action is entitled to be registered as a member within the time limit set by the court; and
+- opt-in class action: anyone who falls within the scope of the class as defined by the court in its certification of the class action is entitled to be registered as a member within the time limit set by the court; and

-- opt-out class action: anyone who falls within the scope of the class as defined by the court in its approval of the class action is automatically a member of the group (and will be bound by a subsequent ruling) unless he or she withdraws from the class.
+- opt-out class action: anyone who falls within the scope of the class as defined by the court in its certification of the class action is automatically a member of the group (and will be bound by a subsequent ruling) unless he or she withdraws from the class.

-For a class action to be approved under the opt-out alternative, the claims or obligations must be of such a minor value individually that they would not justify a separate legal action and it must be assumed that the claims or obligations will not raise issues that need to be heard individually.
+For a class action to be certified under the opt-out alternative, the claims or obligations must be of such a minor value individually that they would not justify a separate legal action and it must be assumed that the claims or obligations will not raise issues that need to be heard individually.

 The class action rules have been prepared based on a class comprising claimants.
 However, pursuant to Section 35-15 the class action rules in Chapter 35 also apply mutatis mutandis to class actions in which the class is the defendant, except that class membership without registration is excluded (i.e., in opt-out actions, for obvious reasons).
-Applying the class action rules in a case where the class is the defendant will give rise to a series of questions and it is 'questionable whether such actions will be of any practical use since defendant members are entirely free not to register as members and will then not be bound by a judgment'.3 So far, there have been no class actions where the class is the defendant.
+Applying the class action rules in a case where the class is the defendant will give rise to a series of questions and it is 'questionable whether such actions will be of any practical use since defendant members are entirely free not to register as members and will then not be bound by a judgment'.4 So far, there have been no class actions where the class is the defendant.